 What do we do to ensure high quality of your mobile applications?
 What tools does the Lemberg QA team use to check the stability of your Android apps?
-This blog post is part of our own development knowledge hub on mobile apps testing, and it will lift the curtain on Lemberg`s quality assurance process.

 SEE ALSO: Main Quality Assurance Tools for Mobile Apps Testing

 We use UI/Application Exerciser Monkey and TestFairy to test Android apps.
 They allow emulating pseudorandom streams of user events such as clicks, touches or gestures .
 The Monkey acts as a stress test on an app, and you launch it with a simple command in a console that will direct the Monkey.

 This is an example of the UI/Application Exerciser Monkey command: adb shell monkey p com.your.package -v 5000 -s 1000 --pct-touch 20 --pct-motion 20 --pct-nav 40 --pct-majornav 60 --pct-syskeys 20 --pct-appswitch 50.
 All command options are described here.

 Also, there is a way to make a *.bat script for Windows which allows running this command again and again to capture more crash results.

 To trace TestFairy crashes, memory leaks, etc., you should first upload the apk file to TestFairy.
 After that, download it and install on a device.
 Once the script has been executed , monkey testing begins.

 One benefit of Test Fairy is a full report of discovered issues including logs, video and screenshots of the latest actions, which resulted in a crash, test device details with graphs of Memory and CPU performance, Network Throughput, Phone Signal, Battery Performance and Wifi Signal.
 You can also add testers and create your own groups for testing.